 When a family's countable income exceeds the payment standards, the case may remain open for a period of three consecutive months.
 During this period, the family may remain eligible for other services, but not for monthly cash assistance.
 After three consecutive months of suspension, a case will close or move to Transition, based on the source of income.
-The family must continue to comply with all cash assistance and eligibility guidelines or case will close.
+The family must continue to comply with all cash assistance and eligibility guidelines or case may be sanctioned or close.